senzing-garage/aws-cloudformation-dev-rest/README.md

         --cert-type P12
     ```

+1. For developers that prefer to use postman to interact with the API server, follow these [instructions](docs/postman.md).

 ## Example applications

 Two example applications were created to illustrate how an application can authenticate with the Senzing's API Server.